dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/etcd.md

 The [calico-essentials.yaml](1.6/calico-essentials.yaml) file contains a manifest for a _ConfigMap_ which specifies etcd endpoints.
 The current default is set to `http://10.96.232.136:6666`.
 Ensure that this value is updated to not clash with any service running in your environment.
-This needs to be changed in 2
+This needs to be changed in two
 places:

 - In [calico-etcd.yaml](1.6/calico-etcd.yaml) update the `ClusterIP` and `port`